-- 8.42 Policy DM1 in Part C of this document provides more detail as to how sustainable buildings can be delivered in Ipswich through the standards for energy and water use for residential development, and BREEAM ratings for non-residential development.
+- 8.44 Policy DM1 in Part C of this document provides more detail as to how sustainable buildings can be delivered in Ipswich through the standards for energy and water use for residential development, and BREEAM ratings for non-residential development.
 The Plan is not prescriptive about how developers should achieve these targets.
-There is a significant amount of existing advice available about sustainable construction4. - 8.43 The Planning and Energy Act 2008 allows local planning authorities to adopt policies which require developers to meet a proportion of their energy requirements from renewable or low carbon sources, and this is taken forward through policy DM2.
-The National Planning Policy Framework requires local planning authorities to support the move to a low carbon future and when setting any local requirements for a building's sustainability, to do so in a way consistent with the Government's zero carbon buildings policy and adopted nationally described standards. - 8.44 Many buildings in Ipswich are at risk of flooding, some from tidal surges and many from heavy rain.
+There is a significant amount of existing advice available about sustainable construction. - 8.45 The Planning and Energy Act 2008 allows local planning authorities to adopt policies which require developers to meet a proportion of their energy requirements from renewable or low carbon sources, and this is taken forward through Policy DM2.
+The National Planning Policy Framework requires local planning authorities to support the move to a low carbon future and when setting any local requirements for a building's sustainability, to do so in a way consistent with the Government's zero carbon buildings policy and adopted nationally described standards. - 8.46 Many buildings in Ipswich are at risk of flooding, some from tidal surges, some from fluvial flooding and some from heavy rain.
 This risk will continue to grow as a result of rising sea levels and increasingly heavy rainstorms that can overwhelm drainage systems and cause localised flooding unless mitigation measures are implemented.
 At the strategic scale, tidal flood risk has been addressed through the effective completion of the Ipswich Flood Defence scheme.
-However, developments located within the flood plain will still need to address residual risk in accordance with the National Planning Policy Framework (e.g. the risk of defences failing).
+However, developments located within the flood plain will still need to address residual risk in accordance with the National Planning Policy Framework (e.g. the risk of defences failing) and will also need to address fluvial risk which may increase over a development's lifetime.
 Managing surface water run-off is also important.
 SuDS, rainwater harvesting, storage and where appropriate the use of green roofs or water from local land drainage will be required wherever practical.
 Such approaches shall be particularly mindful of relevant ecological networks.
 New buildings need to be more adaptable and resilient to climate change effects in future.
-This is taken forward through policy DM4. - 8.45 Ipswich Borough Council and Suffolk Coastal District Council (now East Suffolk Council) published a cross boundary Water Cycle Study in January 2019.
+This is taken forward through Policy DM4. - 8.47 Ipswich Borough Council and Suffolk Coastal District Council (now East Suffolk Council) published a cross boundary Water Cycle Study in January 2019.
 The study provides a high level assessment of water resources and supply infrastructure; waste water treatment, water quality and sewage; and flood risk.
 Ipswich is within an area of serious water stress and water companies will need to address a forecast deficit in the supply demand balance in the long term.
 In the medium to long term, Anglian Water has accounted for sufficient growth so as not to constrain development.
 In the short term, the phasing of new development needs to be appropriate so that it can be accommodated within the forecast supply demand balance and ties in with infrastructure upgrade timescales.
 Local Plans also need to support water efficient design.
 The study does not identify a need for additional wastewater recycling centre capacity in Ipswich.
 On flood risk, it concludes that an updated Strategic Flood Risk Assessment is needed to model the boundaries of Flood Zones 3a and b; drainage strategies should be prepared for all sites; and the sequential and exception tests need to be applied to all sites in flood zones 2 and 3.
-The Council's Strategic Flood Risk Assessment 2011 has been updated.
-The approach to flood risk and water infrastructure is addressed through policies CS17 and CS18, and DM4.
-Further guidance is contained in the Development and Flood Risk Supplementary Planning Document 2016. - 8.46 The Ipswich Surface Water Management Plan was produced in 2012 and is currently under review.
-The action plan includes measures to reduce flooding, manage the consequences of flooding, or prevent increased flooding e.g. by preventing obstruction of flood paths.
-It focuses on four catchments: London Road to Lavenham Road and Hadleigh Road, Ancaster Road/ Burrell Road, Lovetofts Drive to Lagonda Drive, and Worsley Close/ Ellenbrook Green.
-The resulting action plan proposes measures for alleviating flooding in these four areas and suggests ways to reduce the effects of 'urban creep' (paving of gardens, small extensions, etc.).
-Actions included the implementation of retrofit sustainable drainage systems, and maintenance such as gully clearing.
-Policy DM4
+The Council's Strategic Flood

-4 Examples include By Design, CABE Building for Life
+&lt;sup>4 Examples include By Design, CABE Building for Life